If your Where’s My Refund? Status Bars Have Disappeared PLEASE READ!

 What is the Cycle Code?

-A cycle code is an 8 digit number found on your return transcripts.
-This date indicates the 4 digits of the current calendar year, two digit IRS cycle week, and two digit processing day of the week.
+A cycle code is an 8 digit code found on your account transcripts.
+The cycle code indicates the day your account posted to the IRS Master File.
+This date indicates the 4 digits of the current cycle year, two digit IRS cycle week, and two digit processing day of the week.

 We have simplified the IRS Processing Cycles from above to make them easier to read.
 All you have to do is find your cycle code on your account transcript and use these charts below to determine the day the IRS began to process your tax return.